-Not sensing any heat and receiving error code 228 from your Lennox® furnace?
+Not sensing any heat and seeing error code 228 from your Lennox® furnace?

-This indicates your furnace couldn’t adjust its pressure switch before launching.
-As a consequence, your system will not run for safety reasons.
+This means your furnace couldn’t adjust its pressure switch before launching.
+As a consequence, your system will not run for your safety.

 Repairing or replacing this part is better left to the Experts at All American Air Service Experts in Daytona Beach.
 Our NATE-certified technicians are among the best in the industry.
-They’re well-equipped to work on all of your heating needs, including fixing a furnace error.
+They’re well-prepared to handle all of your heating needs, including fixing a furnace error.

 How a Pressure Switch Works

-This part plays a prominent role as your furnace prepares to work in your home.
+This part plays a prominent part as your furnace prepares to work in your home.

 Here’s what happens after your thermostat’s call for heat:

 - Your furnace’s control board begins running the draft inducer blower motor.
-This exhausts combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.
+This pushes out combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.